nmania/WeatherJournalApp/README.md

 The code was written by ME :-)

 ## Instructions
+Install all of the required node modules using npm install

 Start the local server with `node server.js`.

 Then got to `http://localhost:8080/` in the browser.

 ## What You're Getting